 Someone has just named pineapple as the Rolls-Royce of natural fibres!
-That’s all for a one good reason – it produces the finest wearable fibres, read along:
+That’s all for a one good cause – it produces the finest wearable fibres, read along:

 What if we told you that pineapple waste may no longer be wasted (ie. there’re an estimated 40,000 tones of pineapple waste generated globally every year), while instead this type of waste can be worn in a fashionable and yet sustainable way!

 We’ve come across yesterday a brand worth of a full article, front-line story board – meet Ananas Anam, the company lead by a former leather researcher, now CEO and founder of an innovative animal-friendly alternative to leather.